NitchgamingStudios/NitchgamingStudios/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on coding a website using React and the Next.js framework.
+- 🔭 I’m currently working on a FiveM server built on the ESX framework!
 - 🌱 I’m currently learning how to code in C++.
 - 💬 Ask me about anything!